Neon Genesis Evangelion: Films

+In February 2003, ADV and Gainax signed a contract that allowed for the potential development, production, financing, and exploitation of at least three live-action theatrical films, five television programs, and three direct-to-video movies.
+In 2010, ADV paid US$100,000 to acquire the series's copyright for the purpose of producing a live-action film.
+Gainax later attempted to modify the agreement.
+On July 27, 2011, ADV sent a letter to Gainax requesting a refund, but Gainax argued that it retained the right to veto any financing it deemed unacceptable.
+In August 2011, ADV filed a lawsuit against Gainax.
+In 2015, Evangelion: Another Impact, a 3D-rendered short film directed by Shinji Aramaki that served as a collaboration between the Khara studio and the media company Dwango, was released and streamed as the twelfth anime short from the Japan Animator Expo on February 8.
+It depicts "the story of an Evangelion's activation, rampage and howling in another world".

 A new animated film series called Rebuild of Evangelion by Gainax was also made, consisting of four films.
 The first film retells the first six episodes from the series, but from the second film onward, the story changes, introducing new characters, Evas and Angels.
 The first film, Evangelion: 1.0 You Are (Not) Alone, was released in Japan on September 1, 2007, with Evangelion: 2.0 You Can (Not) Advance released on June 27, 2009, and Evangelion: 3.0 You Can (Not) Redo released on November 17, 2012.
 The final film, titled Evangelion: 3.0+1.0 Thrice Upon a Time, was released on March 8, 2021, after two delays.
-In 2015, Evangelion:Another Impact, a 3D-rendered short film directed by Shinji Aramaki that served as a collaboration between the Khara studio and the media company Dwango, was released and streamed as the twelfth anime short from the Japan Animator Expo on February 8.
-It depicts "the story of an Evangelion's activation, rampage and howling in another world".
+On August 13, 2021, Prime Video streamed Evangelion: 3.0+1.01 Thrice Upon a Time for the first time outside of Japan, together with the three previous Rebuild films.
+According to Hideaki Anno, the movie was released overseas on streaming as an alternative to movie theaters due to the COVID-19 pandemic.
+The movies were dubbed in 10 languages and released in over 240 countries, and it became the most viewed first-day release for the platform in Japan.